pegulabs/terms/alumnifire_terms.md

 Members.

-Alumnifire is not required to verify the credentials of or information provided by any of its Members, but, because we're nice guys, we strive to ensure the validity of Members on the Service so you can feel good about using it.
+Alumnifire is not required to verify the credentials of or information provided by any of its Members, but, because we're nice people, we strive to ensure the validity of Members on the Service so you can feel good about using it.
 Keep in mind, Members are not employees or agents of Alumnifire.
 Being a venue means that Alumnifire is not responsible for Member Content, any other Content or information provided as part of